alextanhongpin/go-api-test/README.md

 # go-api-test

-## Server configuration
+## Server Configuration

+There are several best practices when it comes to configuring your server:

 - separate the handler from the framework, this allows you to change routers
 - add graceful shutdown
+- set read timeouts
-- setup read and write timeouts
+- set write timeouts
+- handle context cancellation
-- limit the buffer size
+- limit the size of the request payload and headers
+- add rate-limiting for routes

 ## How to structure your APIs